 2. Install Software Updates

-Software updates usually come with improved security configuration to tackle newer threats.
+Software updates usually come with improved security configurations to tackle newer threats.
 While regular software updates can sometimes be annoying, keeping your device and personal data protected is necessary.
 Using outdated software leaves your device susceptible to recent malware and other newer threats.
 You can set your device to install updates to make it less annoying for you automatically.

 3. Be Careful with Public Wi-Fi